inasafe/inasafe-doc/docs/source/training/socialisation/run_basic_inasafe.rst

 -  Be able to change the analysis threshold and run a new scenario;

--  Be able to generate a PDF map from the results of an analysis;
+-  Be able to generate a PDF map from the results of an analysis; and

 -  Be able to save their work to share results with others.